litmuschaos/v1-litmus-docs/docs/cstor-pool-chaos.md

 - Check whether the cStor pool pod is resilient to the pod failure, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult openebs-chaos-openebs-pool-pod-failure -n openebs`
+  `kubectl describe chaosresult cStor-pool-chaos-openebs-pool-pod-failure -n openebs`

+## Recovery

+- If the verdict of the ChaosResult is `Fail` then please refer [troubleshooting section](https://docs.openebs.io/docs/next/troubleshooting.html#ndm-related).

-## cStor Pool Pod Validation Demo
+## cStor Pool Pod Chaos Demo

 - A sample recording of this experiment will be available soon.